-The recipient has developed highly efficient perovskite-silicon tandem solar cells that raise the theoretical photovoltaic efficiency limit to over 45% with a practical commercial limit of 35%.
+Swift Solar has developed highly efficient perovskite-silicon tandem solar cells that raise the theoretical photovoltaic efficiency limit to over 45% with a practical commercial limit of 35%.
 This compares to today's silicon-based PV technology with a practical commercial limit of 25%.

-The recipient's core perovskite technology will result in cells and modules that resemble conventional silicon PV cell and modules in cost and format, but at a considerably higher efficiency and power production rate.
-Choosing the recipient's high efficiency modules over conventional modules, while keeping the rest of the system the same, will enable developers to rapidly meet the high pace of power demand growth.
-What used to require three PV power systems to be installed might now only require two power systems to be installed, saving developers time and capital.
 Swift's core perovskite technology also provides the additional benefits of being lighter, more durable, more easily applied to curved surfaces, and aesthetically superior to silicon technology.
 These attributes allow PV to be integrated into new applications such as EV and consumer electronics for which practical application of solar PV is currently highly limited.

-As a proof of concept, the recipient proposes to further develop its perovskite technology to increase efficiency and integrate the cells into a conventional format PV module an onboard EV charging station.
-This automotive application is considered to be a particularly important one because it represents the largest use case for solar and places high demands on the technology: demanding proof of concept because of the rigors of engineering and consumer requirements:
+As a proof of concept, Swift proposes to further develop its perovskite technology to increase efficiency and integrate the cells into an onboard EV charging station.
+This automotive application is considered to be a particularly demanding proof of concept because of the rigors of engineering and consumer requirements:

-- High efficiency: PV efficiency is critical to drive system level cost savings in labor, racking, and land use. increase EV range and time between charging.
-As documented in several studies, range is a primary barrier to EV adoption. - Curved surfaces: In order to meet the aerodynamic requirements of auto manufacturers and maximize usable surface area, PV solutions must be able to be applied to curved surfaces. - Durability: Modules must perform efficiently over at least 25 years over a range of harsh climates to be commercially viable.
-The utility and commercial (buildings) applications targeted with these modules are extremely sensitive to the return on investment into the PV system and hence have a very high requirement for reliability in the field.
-To finance a utility scale PV system, banks

-- must also sign off on the technology, requiring further proof of reliability. - Cost: These are some of the most cost sensitive applications.
-Hence it is critical for the cell and module making steps to be as similar as possible to existing steps used by the crystalline silicon (c-Si) industry this allows the recipient to leverage existing manufacturing equipment and processes. - Weight: In order to increase vehicle efficiency, automakers demand lighter solutions. - Durability: PV products must be able to withstand the day-to-day rigors of the road, including vibration, exposure to moisture, and varying temperatures. - Aesthetics: Today's automobiles carefully integrate form and function.
+- High efficiency: PV efficiency is critical to increase EV range and time between charging.
+As documented in several studies, range is a primary barrier to EV adoption. - Curved surfaces: In order to meet the aerodynamic requirements of auto manufacturers and maximize usable surface area, PV solutions must be able to be applied to curved surfaces. - Weight: In order to increase vehicle efficiency, automakers demand lighter solutions. - Durability: PV products must be able to withstand the day-to-day rigors of the road, including vibration, exposure to moisture, and varying temperatures. - Aesthetics: Today's automobiles carefully integrate form and function.
 To be successful, any integrated PV technology must meet the aesthetic requirements of both OEMs and consumers.